Podcast: Play in new window | Download

-Each of those can then be broken down into several more categories.
-But here we are concerned with understanding the differences between the two types of paperbacks.
-As a self-publisher, these are the two formats that you will be typically dealing with most often.
-Therefore, you need to be familiar with and understand the similarities and differences between them.
+Each of them can then get broken down into several more categories.
+But here, we are concerned with understanding the differences between the two types of paperbacks.
+As a self-publisher, these are the two formats you will typically deal with.
+Therefore, you must be familiar with and understand the similarities and differences.

 1. Mass-Market Paperback Books

-The books that are in the non-traditional locations are generally within the periodical-distribution industry.
-These books are distributed by the same companies that are placing magazines in these locations.
-Conversely, the trade paperbacks are distributed by book wholesalers and distributors – or trade channels – hence the name “trade paperback”.
+The books in non-traditional locations are generally within the periodical-distribution industry.
+These books get distributed by the same companies placing magazines in these locations.
+Conversely, the trade paperbacks get distributed by book wholesalers and distributors – or trade channels – hence the name “trade paperback.”

 When self-publishers publish their fiction books, they are typically only released in the mass-market format.
+This format helps keep the cover price down, making these books more attractive to a broader audience in a competitive market.
 These books will most commonly never receive a hardcover printing.
-This format helps keep the cover price down, making these books more attractive to a wider audience in a very competitive market.

 2. Trade Paperback Books

-Of the self-publishers that write and publish non-fiction, will usually publish trade paperbacks.
-These will typically be 5.5” x 8.5” or 6” x 9”, and the less common 8.5” x 11”.
-Children’s picture books are frequently 8” x 10”.
-The retail cover price is generally higher than the mass-market books, and lower than the hardcover editions.
+The self-publishers that write and publish non-fiction will usually publish trade paperbacks.
+And these will typically be 5.5” x 8.5” or 6” x 9”, and the less common 8.5” x 11”.
+The retail cover price is almost always higher than the mass-market books and lower than the hardcover editions.

-An interesting recent feature of trade paperbacks is the “French-flap”, or gatefold.
-This feature is an extension of the front and back cover with a section that is folded over onto itself, just like the paper wraps, or dust jacket, that is typically found on hardcover books.
-It’s meant to make the trade paperback appear more like a hardcover edition – but with a lower cover price.
+A recent feature of trade paperbacks is the “French flap,” or gatefold.
+This feature is an extension of the front and back cover with a section that folds over onto itself, just like the paper wraps or dust jackets typically found on hardcover books.
+It is meant to make the trade paperback appear more like a hardcover edition – but with a lower cover price.

-Understanding the differences between these two common book formats will help you start to feel and sound like a real book publisher.
-In addition, when you explore the bookstore shelves, searching for design ideas for your own book, you will better understand what you are looking at.
+Understanding the differences between these two standard book formats will help you start to feel and sound like a real book publisher.
+Also, when you explore the bookstore shelves searching for design ideas for your book, you will better understand what you’re looking at.

-This will help you make a more informed decision about what your book should look like, and what you want it to look like.
-Hopefully, you are now one step closer to designing and creating a professional-looking book that you can be very proud of.
+This new knowledge will help you make a more informed decision about what your book should look like and what you want it to look like.
+Hopefully, you are one step closer to designing and creating a professional-looking book that you can be very proud to have produced.